connorlay/ruby-anagrams/README.md

 ``` ruby
 root << "mystring"
 ```
+You can also use #add

 ### Testing for string inclusion
 ``` ruby
 root.include? "mystring"   #=> true
 root.include? "skldflsjd"  #=> false
 ```
+You can also use #contains?

 ### Finding anagrams
 ``` ruby